typable/poppy/README.md

-# minecraft-hub
+# poppy
-A Minecraft Server Management Plugin
+A Minecraft server management plugin

 ### Export as JAR file